Yes it’s possible! You can smile every time you open your closet.

 2. Take it all out!
 Purge, purge, purge!

 That’s right you can do it!
 It’s time to sort.
 Pull it all out of the closet and sort through every piece of clothing that you own.
-Get three 3×5 cards and label one donate, trash and keep.
+It sounds complicated but it’s really not..
+Just pull it all out!
+Get three 3×5 cards and label each one donate, trash and keep.
 As you are sorting through the clothes separate them into the appropriate labeled pile.
 Don’t let sentimentality distract you from your mission.
 Remember you are headed towards a simple and streamlined closet.
 No more “It will come around again” , when it does you most likely will be a different person.
 So go ahead and let it go!
 Trust me, you will be so proud of yourself!

 3. Separate your clothes into categories.

 Placing “likes with likes” to take stock of your inventory.
 Use garment organizers to separate your clothes into categories that work for you for example the type of item, occasions, seasons, etc. Put all pants together, all tops together, all dresses together, and then place them all in order of color, light to dark.
 Store your most-used items at eye level, less-used items below, and least-used items up high.
 Designate a place for everything in your closet.
 Shirts in one place, pants in another, and so on.
-This brings a sense of order, creates less stress and will save you a ton of time.
+These simple steps brings a sense of order, creates less stress and will save you a ton of time each day.

 ** How do you declutter your closet?
 We want to know, leave a comment:

 Tracey Evelyn is an image consultant, wardrobe stylist and beauty expert that helps emerging women to reinvent themselves and to help them make a statement without saying a word.